Complete guide to Etsy listing photos

 Don’t stress.
-It is better to have a good quality image the wrong size, then a fuzzy one – every time.
+It is better to have a good quality image in the wrong size, then a fuzzy one – every time.

 Test your first image on Etsy and view it in zoom option – to ensure you have done it correctly.

-Where can I make my listing photos for Etsy
+Where can I make my listing photos for Etsy?

 I usually use Photoshop, which is part of the Adobe suite and is a paid option.
 But you can use Canva.com.
 Simply create a new design at 3000px wide and 2250px tall, then download at high quality.
 You can use the free version to generate and download these.

 With regards to your other images – you can use 3000px wide and 4000px tall.
-If you would like to optimise for Pinterest, they require a ratio of 2:3 – so that is two parts across the bottom and three parts tall.
+If you would like to optimize for Pinterest, they require a ratio of 2:3 – so that is two parts across the bottom and three parts tall.

 If you upload an image which is less than 2000 px wide, Etsy will prompt you that the image would look better at least 2000px.